Royal Victoria Hospital, Belfast

 The Royal Victoria Hospital commonly known as "the Royal", the "RVH" or "the Royal Belfast", is a hospital in Belfast, Northern Ireland.
 It is managed by the Belfast Health and Social Care Trust.
-The hospital has a Regional Virus Centre, which is one of the four laboratories in the United Kingdom on the WHO list of laboratories able to perform PCR for rapid diagnosis of influenza A (H1N1) virus infection in humans.
+The hospital has a Regional Virus Centre, which is one of the four laboratories in the United Kingdom on the World Health Organization (WHO) list of laboratories able to perform PCR for rapid diagnosis of influenza A (H1N1) virus infection in humans.

 History

 Early history

 The Royal Victoria Hospital has its origins in a number of successive institutions, beginning in 1797 with The Belfast Fever Hospital and General Dispensary, located in Factory Row (although the dispensary originally opened in 1792).
 This moved to West Street in 1799, and then to Frederick Street in 1817.
 In 1847 the hospital separated from the General Dispensary and became the Belfast General Hospital.
 In 1875 it gained the royal charter, becoming the Belfast Royal Hospital, and in 1899 it was renamed the Royal Victoria Hospital.
 In 1903 it moved from Frederick Street to its present (Grosvenor Road) site.